tp7/Sushi/README.md

 The purpose of this script is to avoid all the hassle of manual syncing.
 It attempts to synchronize subtitles by finding similarities in audio streams.
 The script is very fast (not counting a few seconds to load large WAV files) and can be used right when you want to watch something.

 ### How it works
-You need to provide two audio files and a subtitle file (currently only .ASS) that matches one of those files.
+You need to provide two audio files and a subtitle file (.ass or .srt) that matches one of those files.
 For every line in the subtitles, the script will extract corresponding audio from the source audio stream and will try to find the closest similar pattern in the destination audio stream.
 The shift found will be applied to the subtitles.

 During loading, both audio streams will be downsampled and converted to internal representation suitable for OpenCV.
 You can control downsampling with `--sample-rate` and `--sample-type` arguments, however it's not recommended to touch these values unless you get some problems with the defaults (12Hz, float32 samples).